CAPLTER/caplter-research-protocols/Stormwater/Stormwater_AFDM_Protocol.md

 7. Remove boat and filter from drying oven and cool in desiccator.
 Tare the weigh boat while holding the filter with forceps.
 Reweigh filter and record (see step 2).
 The difference between the original weight and the new weight is the weight of the dry filter + residue before ignition.

-8. Place filter and boat into a cold muffle furnace and set the temperature to 550 deg C. Allow ample to ash for 4 hours.
+8. Place filter and boat into a cold muffle furnace and set the temperature to 500°C. Allow ample to ash for 4 hours.
 The sample needs to ash for 3 hours, but you are adding an hour to allow the furnace to come to temperature.

 9. Turn off furnace and let cool down.
 Carefully remove filters with boats from the furnace and place in the drying oven for at least 30 minutes, then place in the desiccator to cool.
 Reweigh (same as 2) and record the new weight.
 This is the weight of the filter + residue after ignition.
 Once this weight is recorded, the filter may be discarded.